Stamplay/docs/source/includes/codeblock.md

 # Code Blocks
-Our vision is to empower developers to build applications without having to deal with server side development.

-For more complex applications, Tasks are not always enough, and the need for a bit of custom logic becomes greater.
+When it comes to handle complex logic application, Flows may not be enough, and the need for a bit of custom logic becomes greater.

 Code Blocks make this possible.
-With Code Blocks, you can add custom server side logic when neccessary, and let us do the heavily lifting when it's not.
+With Code Blocks, you can add custom NodeJS server side logic when necessary, and let us do the heavily lifting when it's not.

 ## Setup